Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.md

 * We refer to _portal states_ as _portal relationship states_ and the `Authorized` portal state has become the `Accepted` portal relationship state.

-* We have added the `Authorized` and `Unauthorized` _portal root directory states_ to indicate the stages of the root directory approval process, to support the ability to add up to {{site.gns.portalRelationshipsMax}}.
+* We have added the `Authorized` and `Unauthorized` _portal root directory states_ to indicate the stages of the root directory approval process.

 * Although Qumulo Core still doesn't support more than one relationship between two clusters, it is now possible to have a variety of configurations involving spoke portal root directories and hub portal root directories, for example:

   * **One-to-One Mapping:** A single spoke portal root directory maps to a unique hub portal root directory (with multiple one-to-one mappings in parallel, as necessary)

   * **Many-to-One Mapping:** Multiple spoke portal root directories map to a shared hub portal root directory

   * **Combined One-to-One and Many-to-One Mapping:** Multiple spoke portal root directories map to both unique and shared hub portal root directories

 ### Portals